Meet Owner and Chief Canine Officer Eris Mayeroff

 Working with dogs is Adulthood 2.0 for me.
 After burning out on a career in journalism, I decided to do something completely different.
 I started walking dogs for a company called Chicago Dog Walkers in 2013, just as a way to make extra money.
 After a couple unsatisfying attempts to get back into the journalism world, I decided to let my life go to the dogs.

 Since graduating from FetchFind Academy in 2016, I’ve worked with dogs in a few different ways.
 I’ve worked as a trainer and walker, of course.
 But I’ve also worked in shelters and at a daycare and boarding facility as their in-house trainer.
-Each has taught me something and has given me opportunities
+Each has taught me something and has given me opportunities to meet and help all sorts of dogs.

-In my spare time, I enjoy spending time with my fuzzy family – my partner and our dogs, Chester and Bodhi.
-I also love finding the best beer menus in Chicago, watching professional darts
+In my spare time, I enjoy spending time with my fuzzy family – my partner and our dog, Bodhi.
+Our older dog, Chester, recently passed away at the ripe old age of 14.
+I also love finding the best beer menus in Chicago, watching professional darts and going to White Sox games.

 My pronouns are they/them.
 I’m genderqueer and am proud to be part of Chicago’s queer community.
-Any form of discrimination, bigotry, hatred, racism, sexism,
+Any form of discrimination, bigotry, hatred, racism, sexism, misogyny, white supremacy or anti-LGBTQIA+ sentiment will not be tolerated. 🏳️🌈

 I’m looking forward to working with you and your pups!
 Thanks and big wags!